This article is based off of my 2020 OSAC Annual Briefing presentation “Historical Inflection Points for the Security Industry”

 35 years ago, those external factors drove changes here, too.
 The Office of Security — known as SY — became DSS, and OSAC was created.

 The Heightened Role of Security

 In my experience, there has been one constant — whatever we face going forward, in many ways, we have seen some variant before.
-So, as these changes unfold, more responsibilities are being placed upon security professionals around the globe.
+So, as these physical security industry trends change and unfold, more responsibilities are being placed upon security professionals around the globe.
 In many ways, it’s a natural evolution over the last 35 years.
 As we react to world events, your job changes.

-And just like the security professionals before you, it’s part of our job to build organizations that can adapt and be resilient to those threats.
+And just like the security professionals before you, it’s part of our job to build organizations that can adapt and be resilient to those challenges facing the security industry.